StoicTenacity/Mosaic/README.md

 # Mosaic
-**Mosaic** is a browser based paint application with basic drawing and painting functionality along with image editting capabilities.
+**Mosaic** is a browser based application with basic drawing and shapes functionality.

 [Click here to try it!](https://stoictenacity.github.io/Mosaic/)